 Besides being a genius, Leonardo da Vinci had another advantage: living in the Mediterranean.
 The fossil beds in this region were relatively young, similar in appearance to modern-day analogues, and in close proximity to them — three things that would facilitate comparison.
 The years that Leonardo devoted to studying the behavior of water also helped him elucidate how sediments are deposited.

 The streams and rivers move different kinds of matter which are of varying degrees of gravity, and they are moved further from their position in proportion as they are lighter, and will remain nearer to the bottom in proportion as they are heavier, and will be carried a greater distance when driven by water of greater power. . . .
 When a river flows out from among mountains it deposits a great quantity of large stones in its gravelly bed, and these stones will retain some part of their angles and side; and as it proceeds on its course it carries with it lesser stones with angles more worn away, and so the large stones become smaller; and farther on it deposits first coarse and then fine gravel.

 Unfortunately, because his notebooks were not published, his insights on these processes had little influence on Renaissance science.
-Publication might have had a significant effect because, perhaps most interesting of all, Leonardo may have formulated a vague notion of evolution.
+Publication might have had a significant effect because he offered an early theory of plate tectonics and, perhaps most interesting of all, he may have formulated a vague notion of evolution.